Tax strategies in retirement

 - If you're in a higher tax bracket, consider selling stock at a loss to offset current gains and up to $3,000 of ordinary income.
 Unused capital losses can be carried forward.

 - You may be able to lower your lifetime taxes by spreading withdrawals from your IRA or 401(k) over your lifetime (even before age 72 when you are generally required to start taking).

 - The sale of your home.
-You may be able to exclude capital gain on the sale of your personal residence up to $250,000 if you are single and $500,000 if you are married (and filing a joint return).
+You may be able to exclude capital gain on the sale of your primary personal residence up to $250,000 if you are single and $500,000 if you are married (and filing a joint return).

-- Investments in municipal bonds to generate tax-free income if you are in a higher tax bracket.
+- Investments in municipal bonds to generate tax-free income if you are in a higher tax bracket.1

-- Whether bunching itemized deductions in any given year will be better than the standard deduction.
+- Whether bunching itemized deductions in any given year may be beneficial compared to the standard deduction.
 Be sure to consider the increased standard deduction and any limitation on the deduction for state and local as a result of the tax reform legislation passed in 2017.

 Sometimes it makes sense to pay taxes now to lessen your future tax liability, especially if you expect to be in a higher tax bracket in the future.
 If you might be in this situation, consider converting part, or all, of your traditional IRAs to Roth IRAs.